Evernote GTD How To

 As I prepare my next day every evening, I would simply uncheck the items and … use it again the next day :) But I can just as easily keep it in the “someday” list and copy & paste a new note from it: whatever works best for you.

-At the base an @project note is simply a stake in the ground to remind me; oh yeah, I have a project going on.
+note is simply a stake in the ground to remind me; oh yeah, I have a project going on.
 From there it is as the need prescribes.

-Here are 3 typical project notes (data is made up largely so…)
+Here are 3 typical project notes (data is made up, largely, so…)

 In the first case I map out several NA’s.
 Usually when the time comes to put one or all of them on an Next Actions list, I copy & paste the to do line in a new note.
 Clean look at my NA’s and I have the track record in the project note.